A Tale of Two Sisters

 The Wailing

-The movie combines a mismash of elements as well.
-On one hand, there is the presence of an infectious virus, a trope commonly found in sci-fi or zombie movies.
-On the other hand, there are shamans and ghosts, which are more traditionally associated with supernatural horror.
+The movie combines a mismash of elements as well, as on one hand, there is the presence of an infectious virus, a trope commonly found in sci-fi or zombie movies, and on the other hand, there are shamans and ghosts, which are more traditionally associated with supernatural horror.

-The plot unfolds gradually, revealing clues and hints at just the right moments that keeps you fully engaged with everything going on.
-[The Wailing on IMDB]
+The plot unfolds gradually, revealing clues and hints at just the right moments that keeps you fully engaged with everything going on until the very end.

 Train to Busan